james-bridge-codes/kanban-app/README.md

 ## Development

-- Frontend code is in the `frontend/` directory
+- Frontend code is in the `kanban-app-ui/` directory
-- Backend code is in the `backend/` directory
+- Backend code is in the `kanban-app-api/` directory
-- Database schema is defined in `backend/prisma/schema.prisma`

 ## Attribution